 For Literature Students: Doctoral students in the literary history concentration take two doctoral seminars in the period of specialization, two doctoral seminars in periods other than their period of specialization, and at least one more doctoral seminar in any period they choose.
 They also take Critical Theory I or II, and two courses total in Creative Writing, Rhetoric and Composition, or a combination of the two.

 For Creative Writing Students: Doctoral students in creative writing take two literary history seminars in their period of specialization and one literary seminar in a period other than their period of specialization.
-They take two creative writing workshops in their creative specialization and two workshops outside of their specialization.
+They take three creative writing workshops in their specialization and one workshop outside of their specialization.
 They also take one additional graduate elective that can be outside the English Department.

 For Rhetoric and Composition Students: Doctoral students in rhetoric and composition take six doctoral seminars in rhetoric and composition.
 They also take Critical Theory I or II, one creative writing workshop, and one course in literary history or another course in critical theory.